 For several years the States have been developing an approach to improve planning and performance and to make government more accountable to the public.
-Since 2009, this work has been carried forward through the development of a States Strategic Plan.
+Since 2009 this work has been carried forward through the development of a States Strategic Plan (SSP).
+The original SSP can be viewed here [1Mb].

 The purpose of the SSP is to provide a mechanism to enable the States to determine what they want to achieve over the long-term (25 year horizon).
 It is designed to encourage more joined up ways of thinking within Guernsey's consensus form of non-party government.
 The SSP can adapt over time to changing political agendas and it is intended to make government policies compatible with each other rather than contradictory.